 - the tenant is a consumer (i.e. not a company or a person acting in the course of business); and

 - the landlord uses a letting agent to manage the property or he or she lets the property on a commercial basis (an exception is if the landlord is renting his or her own home).

 What is an unfair term?

-We explain the Regulations as they apply to any type of consumer contract in more detail in this more general article.
+We explain the Regulations as they apply to any type of consumer contract in more detail in unfair terms in consumer contracts.